ahmedmohamed05/blogs-backend/docs/API.md

   - **Body**:
     ```json
     {
-      "message": "We sent you a mil with your OTP"
+      "message": "We sent you a mail with your OTP"
     }
     ```

-### 3. Verify OTP (Login via OTP)
+### 3. Verify Account
-Verifies the OTP sent to the user's email.
-This endpoint is used for:
+Verifies the created account using the OTP sent to the email.
-1. Verifying a new account after registration.
-2. Completing a login for unverified accounts.
-3. **Email & OTP Login**: Logging in directly if you have a valid OTP (and bypass password if implemented/used as 2FA).

-- **Endpoint**: `POST /verify-otp`
+- **Endpoint**: `POST /verify-account`
 - **Request Body**:
   ```json
   {